 Comparative History of Women, Gender, and Sexuality Workshop

-The Workshop for the Comparative History of Women, Gender, and Sexuality provides a forum for discussing articles, works in progress, and dissertation and grant proposals on the history of women and gender.
-In particular, the aim is to create a setting where the insights of faculty and graduate students who study different regions and time periods can be brought to bear on the work discussed.
+The Workshop for the Comparative History of Women, Gender, and Sexuality provides a forum for discussing articles, works in progress, and dissertation and grant proposals on the history of women and gender regardless of geography or discipline.
+For more information, email the workshop coordinators.

 Early Modern Atlantic Workshop